luontola/web-intro/databases.md

 ## Keep comments in application memory

 Though the comments are now visible, they are very limited.
-For example we cannot easily edit or remove comments, and using templates for them is hard, because the comments are in a simple text file.
+For example we cannot easily edit or remove comments, and using templates for them is hard, because the comments are in an unstructured text file.

-To solve these issues, we will store the comments in application memory, in an easier to manage data structure.
-Because the comments are only in application memory, they will disappear when the application is restarted, but the code will be one step away from switching to use a real database.
+To solve these issues, we will store the comments in application memory, in a structured data structure.
+Because the comments are only in application memory, they will disappear when the application is restarted, but the code will be one step away from switching to use a real database which will save the data to the disk in a structured format.

-Create an empty [array][ruby-array] with `[]` when the program starts and store it in the `$comments` variable.
-In the `/add-comment` route append new comments to `$comments`.
-In the `/pictures/:picture.html` route read the comments from `$comments` and give them to the template.
+Create a global variable `$comments` which starts as an empty list `[]` (in Ruby lists are called [arrays][ruby-array]).
+In the `/add-comment` route append new comments to the `$comments` list using `<<`.
+In the `/pictures/:picture.html` route find the comments of the current picture from among all the comments in `$comments` and give them to the template as `@comments`.

 ```ruby
 $comments = []